 Music scholarship auditions for the 2023-2024 academic year will open in February 2023.
 Contact email@example.com with questions.

 For a digital audition you will need:

 - An audio/video sample of your musical skill set

 - The recording uploaded to your YouTube account (or set up a live performance)

 - Obtain two letters of recommendation from music directors, teachers, counselors, etc. The recommendations should be emailed by March 31 to email@example.com.

-M State's Music program has an articulation agreement with Southwest Minnesota State University.
-Graduates who earn an Associate of Fine Arts in Music from M State can transfer seamlessly into Southwest State's bachelor degree program in Music.
+M State's Music program has an articulation agreement with Southwest Minnesota State University and Minnesota State University Moorhead.
+Graduates who earn an Associate of Fine Arts in Music from M State can transfer seamlessly into these schools' bachelor degree programs in Music.